agutikov/shashki/README.md

 - Depth-first search with limited depth
 - Breadth-first search

-Additionally I see an option of cache the mapping of board states to set of consequent board states.
+Additionally I see an option of cache the mapping of board states to set of subsequent board states.
 There can be:
 - no cache
 - dedicateed cache for each thread